ncconnor/SignalBooster/README.md

   - Making the API endpoint and authentication configurable.
   - Accepting multiple input formats (e.g., JSON-wrapped notes).

-## How to Run the SignalBooster Program
+## How to Run the SignalBooster Unit Tests

 1. **Restore dependencies:**
    Run `dotnet restore` in the SignalBooster project directory.